Hiring People – Getting it Right the First Time (All the Time!)

 It thus gives your recruitment team more elbow room to find THE ONE.

 NIA personalizes the recruitment process so that we can take a closer look at the candidate.
-Does this person fit the profile of a CXperts employee?
+Does this person fit the profile of a cxperts employee?
 Will he or she stay?
 Is he or she likely to go the extra mile for all our stakeholders?
 Will this candidate blend well with the rest of the team?

 No canned emails with NIA.
 Our process meets candidates where they are.